holtrop/propane/doc/user_guide.md

 This example uses the default start rule name of `Start`.

-A parser rule has zero or more terms on the right side of its definition.
+A parser rule has zero or more fields on the right side of its definition.
-Each of these terms is either a token name or a rule name.
+Each of these fields is either a token name or a rule name.
+A field can optionally be followed by a `:` and then a field alias name.
+If present, the field alias name is used to refer to the field value in user code blocks, or if AST mode is active, the field alias name is used as the field name in the generated AST node structure.
-A term can be immediately followed by a `?` character to signify that it is optional.
+A field can be immediately followed by a `?` character to signify that it is optional.
 Another example: